honojs/honox/README.md

 ### Interactions

+If you want to add interactions to your page, create Island components.
+Islands components should be:

+- Placed under `app/islands` directory or named with `_` prefix and `island.tsx` suffix like `_componentName.island.tsx`.
+- Should `default export function`.

-Function components placed in `app/islands/*` - Island components - are also sent to the client side.
-For example, you can write interactive component such as the following counter:
+For example, you can write an interactive component such as the following counter:

 ```tsx
 // app/islands/counter.tsx